Apple likes the MacBook Pro Touch Bar, but here's why I really don't

 "It was a weird gimmick that didn't really work.
 I expect they'll remove it at some point," Endpoint Technologies analyst Roger Kay said.
 Steve Jobs was rightly concerned about the awkwardness of touch-screen laptops, he said, "but he didn't account for how useful touch would become.
 Kids just naturally pinch and zoom on screens when they see them and are disappointed when it doesn't work."

 The Touch Bar has been a chore for me.
-It's the touch screens on Chromebooks and Windows laptops I've found to be intuitive and useful.
-I'm inclined to see things the way HP's PC chief Ron Coughlin does.
+By contrast, I've found the touchscreens on Chromebooks and Windows laptops to be intuitive and useful.
+I'm inclined to see things the way HP's PC chief, Ron Coughlin, does.

 There are Touch Bar fans, though.
 "Once you get used to it, it's great!
 I love the customization you can do with BetterTouchTool, mostly adding shortcuts for apps and actions," tweets Frédéric Harper.